grammyjs/opentelemetry/README.md

 3. They are very fond of autoinstrumentation, which intercepts `require/import` calls and patches the requested package, which we think is a very, very bad pattern that we don't want to impose on grammY users.

-This plugin allows you to use open telemetry without those caveats.
+This plugin allows you to use OpenTelemetry without those caveats.

 ## Usage